Avoiding probate can be tricky, but you might be able to do it successfully following these three straightforward ways.

-You can designate a beneficiary to inherit individual stocks, bonds and brokerage accounts.
-The holder of the securities fills out a form and once signed, the beneficiary will receive the stocks, bonds, any other assets at the death.
+You can designate a beneficiary to inherit individual stocks, bonds, and brokerage accounts.
+The holder of the securities fills out a form, and once signed, the beneficiary will receive the stocks, bonds, and any other assets at the death.

-The forms are usually available at the county tax auditor’s office and most banks and stockbrokerage firms will stock them.
+The forms are usually available at the county tax auditor’s office; most banks and stock brokerage firms will stock them.

 This form doesn’t mean you’re immediately signing over your assets.
 You maintain 100% ownership.
-All you are doing is allowing your assets to be reissued to your beneficiary at the time of your death.
-Transfer on death means just that, at your death, your named beneficiary will assume ownership of the designated assets.
+All you are doing is allowing your help to be reissued to your beneficiary at the time of your death.
+Transfer on death means just that, at your end, your named beneficiary will assume ownership of the designated assets.

-All the beneficiary needs to do is provide proof of identity to receive the reissued assets, a simple and easy process.
-Generally, a passport, driver’s license of voter resignation is proof of identity.
+The beneficiary must provide proof of identity to receive the reissued assets, a simple and easy process.
+Generally, a passport, driver’s license, or voter resignation is proof of identity.

 About 30 states allow for this quick and easy asset transfer.
-Using this system could mean a huge saving in legal expenses as well as preventing a lengthy time delay.
+Using this system could save considerable legal expenses and prevent a long delay.

 Payable on death bank accounts offer one of the easiest ways to keep money regardless of the sum to avoid probate.
-All that is needed is a simple form, provided by your bank, naming the person you want to inherit the money in the account at your death.
+All needed is a simple form provided by your bank, naming the person you want to inherit the money in the account at your death.

 As long as you are alive, the person you named to inherit the money in a POD account has no rights to it.
-You can spend the money, change the beneficiary anytime you wish.
+You can spend the money and change the beneficiary anytime you wish.
 The owner of the bank account is in complete control.